 James A. Bay

 Castellanos, Bernardo A., "Internal Design of Mechanically Stabilized Earth (MSE) Retaining Walls Using Crimped Bars" (2010).
-All Graduate Theses and Dissertations.
-Paper 580.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+580.